Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **font**

 Defines the font family and size of the text.
 Value must be a valid font name and then a positive integer separated by commas.
-The font name can also be a pre-set font such as `boldSystemFont`, `lightMonospacedSystemFont` or `regularRoundedSystemFont` but not `italicSystemFont` or  a font based on its content like `largeTitle`.
+The font name can also be a pre-set font such as `boldSystemFont`, `lightMonospacedSystemFont` or `regularRoundedSystemFont` .
+A font based on its content like `largeTitle` must not have a positive integer or comma.

 **line-limit**